Changes to Pension Laws

-From the 5th April 2015, the government has changed the way you can use your pension and this has seen the biggest change to the way you can use your money in retirement.
+From the 5th of April 2015, the government has changed the way you can use your pension and this has seen the biggest change to the way you can use your money in retirement.

 In the past, you were required to purchase an annuity, which provided you with an income.
 This was a fixed amount and paid monthly to insure that you had sufficient funds to continue to live.
-In addition, you were also allowed to cash in up to 25 per cent of your pension, tax free.
+In addition, you were also allowed to cash in up to 25 per cent of your pension, tax-free.

-Warnings came from Australia who implemented a similar scheme some years ago.
+Warnings came from Australia which implemented a similar scheme some years ago.
 They said that people who had cashed in their pensions were running out of money and that they were now considering implementing a necessity to purchase a product that would guarantee a basic monthly income as a minimum.

 Citizens Advice have prepared themselves across England, Wales and Scotland to offer guidance to any worried pensioners but this cannot replace proper financial planning and advice about the implications of cashing in your pension.

-Be aware of the tax implications of cashing in your pension, and make plans to keep a steady income and remember, there is no rush to make any decisions right now.
+Be aware of the tax implications of cashing in your pension, and make plans to keep a steady income remember, there is no rush to make any decisions right now.